 Conclusion – Would I use Coinmama?

 The short answer is yes.
-It seems to be a reputable company with the only downfall being its high fees.
+It is a reputable company with the only downfall being its high fees.
 Unfortunately, this can’t be avoided when using a credit card at the moment.

 On the other side, the long answer is “it depends”.
 If you have the option to use a different payment method other than a credit card and you don’t mind waiting a few days then I’d avoid paying the high fees and go elsewhere.

 All in all, the service is solid and hopefully will become more affordable in the near future.
 If you’ve had your own experience with Coinmama, I’d love to hear it in the comment section below.